Out-of-School Time and Community Program Leaders

 - Teach youth about staying healthy and safe

 Encourage youth to connect with supportive adults such as program leaders, coaches, tutors, or mentors, as well as peers who can also be mentors.
 Serve as a role model in your actions, behaviors, and speech.
-Be a resource both to adolescents themselves, but also in other ways, like providing access to space, equipment, or resources to support activities.
+Be a resource to adolescents themselves and in other ways, like providing access to space, equipment, or resources to support activities.
 Arrange opportunities for young people to get involved in the community, such as with older citizens in retirement centers or as volunteers for community projects.